ChuckNorrison/memecontestbot/README.md

 # memecontestbot
 [![Pylint](https://github.com/ChuckNorrison/memecontestbot/actions/workflows/pylint.yml/badge.svg)](https://github.com/ChuckNorrison/memecontestbot/actions/workflows/pylint.yml)

-A telegram bot for channel or group ranking based on reactions on photo messages like a meme contest.
+A telegram bot for channel or group, to create a ranking message based on photo reactions like a meme contest.

 The Bot can be set as cron to post a ranking automatically.
 Daily, weekly or monthly ranking messages for your Telegram Channel or Group.